mithi/bare-minimum-2d/quick-start.md

 on the order they are declared.
 So the last element declared of type `markers` in the `data` array will be at the most top layer.
 While the first polygon in the `data` array will be rendered at the most bottom layer.

-If an element is of type `markers`, don't forget to specify a`markerType` which should be one of the following:

-- "plus"
-- "plus-circle"
-- "plus-square"
-- "triangle"
-- "alert-triangle"
-- "arrow-up"

-These markers are copied from feather icons.

 Please checkout `example1`, `example2`, and `example3` to learn how to specify attributes of each elements.
 All attributes are required, nothing is optional.